Dopplenum/Leetcode-Potd/README.md

 # Leetcode-Potd-->

-All Potd from April Answers will be here and easy codes easy to understand and help.
+All Potd from April Answers will be here and easy codes easy to understand and help